sophieforceno/rain/README.md

   -w, --weekly          Display 5-day weather forecast (same as 'rain -d 0 1 2
                         3 4')

 The second component is the rainserver component which depends on flask, flask-cache. flask-compress, and Cherrypy.
 This allows you to host your own weather forecast app on the web!
+The server component calls the rain module when needed to update the current conditions and forecast on the web app/server.

 Still working out some bugs, but the first component will be made public fairly soon.
 The server componenent is very much still work in progress.